enketo/enketo-core/doc/events.md

 =======================

 ##### inputupdate.enketo
-Fired on a form control when it is progammatically updated and when this results in a change in value
+Fired on a form control when it is programmatically updated and when this results in a change in value

 #### valuechange.enketo
 Fired on a form control when it is updated directly by the user and when this results in a change in value